acm-uiuc/til/_til/vim/match-the-beginning-and-end-of-words.md

+---
-# Match The Beginning And End Of Words
+title:  Match The Beginning And End Of Words
+category: vim
+---

 Often when doing a substitution for an exact word, say `user` to `admin`, I will include spaces on either end of the regex pattern to avoid